 Ohio State scholars are leaders in their fields in studies of electoral processes, judicial and legislative institutions and influences, campaign finance practices and regulations, and other areas of research on American political institutions and processes.
-Building upon these existing strengths, Democracy Studies provides seed-grant funding for researchers to tackle projects relevant to our mission.
-Monthly brownbag discussions of these activities expand its reach.
+Building upon these existing strengths, Democracy Studies supports research at Ohio State through seed-grant funding for projects relevant to our mission.